 - ✓ Announce the results of the Programme.
 This can be within a special 'Thanksgiving Service' or usual service.
 Include the results in your newsletter and website.
 The announcement can also include a reminder that if people haven't managed to respond they still can, even after the deadline! - ✓ Always be positive about the response.
-Even if you don't achieve the target, it is still a step in the right direction. - ✓ Thank everyone for their response, even if it doesn't achieve the target you had hoped for it is good to provide written thanks.
+Even if you don't achieve the target, it is still a step in the right direction. - ✓ Thank everyone for their response in services and newsletters and wherever possible through individual letters or emails.
 It's important to remind people what their generosity will enable in the life of the church. - ✓ Have a debrief about the Programme.
-What went well and what have you learned? - ✓ Keep people informed and engaged about the church's progress in mission and ministry. - ✓ Undertake some form of giving 'renewal' once a year. - ✓ Send an annual thank you letter to all donors. - Engage church members in the broader and rich theme of generosity and stewardship throughout the year as part of our deeper understanding of God's generosity, our response in worship and in our wider discipleship to embed it into the church's culture e.g. through the Lectionary, Lent Appeal, Harvest, community work, outward giving etc.
+What went well and what have you learned? - ✓ Keep people informed and engaged about the church's progress in mission and ministry. - ✓ Undertake some form of giving 'renewal' once a year. - ✓ Send an annual thank you letter to all donors. - ✓ Engage church members in the broader and rich theme of generosity and stewardship throughout the year as part of our deeper understanding of God's generosity, our response in worship and in our wider discipleship.
+Try to embed generosity in the church's culture e.g. through the preaching and teaching, Lent appeals, Harvest, community work etc.